AhmedThahir/DSA/readme.md

    - Each record contains data in individual properties (not the entire line)
 2. Implement Queued DLL using 2 Stacks
 3. Sort the data, using (Some) Sort
-4. Look for an inputted element, using Binary Search
+4. Search for an inputted element, using Binary Search
 5. Classify using trees
+5. Search for an element within a certain category (to improve speed)

 ## Language Used